 Is super tax-effective for everyone?

-If you pay less than 15% tax on your wages and salary and other income, then making non-concessional super contributions may not be a tax-effective option
+If you pay less tax in percentage terms on your wages and salary (and other income) than the 15% earnings tax payable by your super fund on investment earnings, then making non-concessional super contributions may not be a tax-effective option.

-Note: From the 2012/2013 year onwards, the Federal Government has introduced tax cuts to offset the increase in the cost of living expected from the imposition of the carbon tax on Australia’s biggest polluting companies.
+Income tax background: From the 2012/2013 year onwards, the former ALP federal government introduced tax cuts to offset the increase in the cost of living expected from the imposition of the carbon tax on Australia’s biggest polluting companies.
 The tax cuts mean a higher tax-free threshold of $18,200, and higher marginal tax rates for incomes above $18,200 and below $80,000.
-What this means is that for those earning more than $20,542 (for the 2012/2013 year), they will be paying 19% income tax, compared to 15% tax on super fund investment earnings, which means making non-concessional super contributions has become more tax-effective for more Australians.
+What this means is that for those earning more than $20,542 (for the 2016/2017 year), they will be paying 19% income tax, compared to 15% tax on super fund investment earnings, which means making non-concessional super contributions has become more tax-effective for more Australians.

 Does the annual cap apply per couple, or per individual?

-The annual non-concessional (after-tax) contributions cap applies to each person, which means a couple can make up to $300,000 in non-concessional contributions for the 2012/2013 year, or up to $900,000 if they take advantage of the bring forward rules.
+The annual $180,000 NCC cap applies to each person, which means a couple could potentially make up to $1.08 million in non-concessional contributions for the 2016/2017 year, assuming neither member of the couple has triggered the bring forward rule in the previous 2 years.

-If you’re aged 65 or over, the maximum that you can contribute as non-concessional (after-tax) contributions is $150,000 for the 2012/2013 year, which means that any contributions over this amount are hit with a penalty tax of 46.5 per cent.
-The penalty tax is imposed on the individual rather than the super fund although you must apply for an amount equal to the tax liability to be withdrawn from your super fund account.
+For an individual aged 65 years or over, any non-concessional contributions over the $180,000 annual cap, or, if under the age of 65, the $540,000 bring-forward cap, could be hit with a penalty tax of 49%, or the alternative is to withdraw the excess contributions.
+If you choose to keep the excess contributions in your super fund, then the penalty tax of 49% is imposed on the individual rather than the super fund, although you must apply for an amount equal to the tax liability to be withdrawn from your super fund account.